AdobeDocs/campaign-web.en/help/v8/administration/create-manage-folder.md

 You will setup the folder type by clicking on **[!UICONTROL Confirm]** button.

 If you want to create a folder with no specific type, choose **[!UICONTROL Generic Folder]** type.

+In Adobe Campaign console, you have the process explained [here](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/folders-and-views), and you have the possibility to setup permissions on folders.
+[Learn more](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/admin/permissions/folder-permissions)